yandex/yandex-search-mcp-server/readme.md

 This will create an image named `yandex-mcp-server-image`.

-You need to add MCP server configs and set `SEARCH_API_KEY`.
+#### Step 2.
+Add MCP server configs and set `SEARCH_API_KEY`.

-For container deployment, if your MCP system supports direct interaction with Docker or Podman containers, you might use configurations like these (adjust based on your MCP system's requirements):
+For MCP clients that support direct interaction with Docker or Podman containers, add one of these configurations to the MCP config in your MCP client of choice (e.g. mcp.json in VS Code):

 - Using Docker:
 ```json